solliancenet/microsoft-mysql-developer-guide/artifacts/02-01-CloudDeploy-Vm/README.md

 ## Test the Application #2

-1. Retry connecting to the web application (ex `http:\\IP_ADDRESS:8080`), you will get another timeout error
+1. Retry connecting to the web application (ex `http:\\IP_ADDRESS:8080`), notice another timeout error
 2. Switch back to the **paw-1** machine, run the following PowerShell command:

    ```PowerShell
    New-NetFirewallRule -DisplayName 'Port 8080' -Direction Inbound -Action Allow -Protocol TCP -LocalPort 8080
    ```

-3. You should see your application load
+3. The application should load
 4. Open a browser to the virtual machine ip address (ex `http:\\IP_ADDRESS:8080`)
-5. You should see your results
+5. The results should be displayed

 ## Enable Port 443

-As part of any secured web application, you should enable SSL/TLS.
+As part of any secured web application, SSL/TLS should be enabled.

 1. Setup certificate on web machine
    - Open IIS Manager